winston/winston.github.com/_posts/2013-06-17-reddotrubyconf_2013_-_wrap_up.markdown

 ### Conference Format
 The format of RDRC 2013 was kept similar to the previous years, with the addition of Lightning Talks.

-Although we only had enough Lightning Talks to fit Day , it was a good expeirment, IMO.
+Although we only had enough Lightning Talks to fit Day 1, it was a good experiment, IMO.
 And feedback has been pretty positive so far, so hopefully next year more local speakers will sign up for the Lightning Talk slots.